Excalibur-SLE/Excalibur-SLE.github.io/workshop2.md

 layout: default
 ---

-## Workshop on "Data Assimilation and Uncertainty Quantification" 24-25 September 2020
+## Workshop on "Data Assimilation and Uncertainty Quantification at the exascale", 24-25 September 2020

 Uncertainty Quantification (UQ) includes the propagation of uncertainty from inputs to outputs through simulators, as well as